mehranlp/countryrisk/README.md

 ## The macro risk application
-#### As of 9/13/20 the data is static for this app but hopefully I will make it interactive soon
+#### As of September 2020 the data is static for this app but hopefully I will make it interactive soon